AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 /* Set to button for input signal */

-/* Configure the port setting parameters for button.
+/* Configure the port setting parameters for the button.
 See Table 5.*/

 const cy_stc_gpio_pin_config_t user_button_port_pin_cfg =